-LakeWatch has several important objectives, one of which is to collect and interpret water quality data on Alberta Lakes.
-Equally important is educating lake users about their aquatic environment, encouraging public involvement in lake management, and facilitating cooperation and partnerships between government, industry, the scientific community and lake users.
-LakeWatch Reports are designed to summarize basic lake data in understandable terms for a lay audience and are not meant to be a complete synopsis of information about specific lakes.
-Additional information is available for many lakes that have been included in LakeWatch and readers requiring more information are encouraged to seek those sources.
+LakeWatch has several important objectives, one of which is to collect and interpret water quality data from Alberta's Lakes.
+Equally important is educating lake users about aquatic environments, encouraging public involvement in lake management, and facilitating cooperation and partnerships between government, industry, the scientific community and lake users.
+LakeWatch reports are designed to summarize basic lake data in understandable terms for the widest audience, and are not meant to be a complete synopsis of information about specific lakes.
+Additional information is available for many lakes that have been included in LakeWatch, and readers requiring more information are encouraged to seek those sources.

-ALMS would like to thank all who express interest in Alberta's aquatic environments and particularly those who have participated in the LakeWatch program.
+ALMS would like to thank all who express interest in Alberta's aquatic environments, and particularly those who have participated in the LakeWatch program.
 These leaders in stewardship give us hope that our water resources will not be the limiting factor in the health of our environment.